radius-project/radius/docs/content/concepts/appmodel-concept/components-model/index.md

 - Details that are **always true** about the code *(eg. use `DBCONNECTION` to pass SQL Server connection string)*
 - Details that are **per-deployment** *(eg. accept traffic with the hostname `myapp.example.com`)*

 The Component concept in Radius is designed to version with the application code.
-For maximum flexibility, you should author Components that only capture the details that are always true about the code.
-Per-deployment settings can be configured separately as part of Deployment definitions.
+For maximum flexibility, you should use Bicep parameters for the things that change per-deployment.
+This will allow you to provide these setting at the command line or by composing your definitions into other modules.

 {{% alert title="💡 Key concept" color="info" %}}
-Behaviors and requirements that are per-deployment, or otherwise separate from the code, can be defined and stored separately from the Component definition.
+Behaviors and requirements that are per-deployment, or otherwise separate from the code, can be made into parameters and configured separately from the Component definition.
 {{% /alert %}}

 It's up to your discretion as the user to decide which details of your software are per-deployment and which are always true.
 Radius will also not stop you from writing *all-in-one* definitions that capture everything.